ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![Native OAuth provider creation base information](./images/OAuth-native-baseinfo.png)

 Select the grant types you want to support, in our case we are going to use : Application, Access code and Resource owner - Password.
-We also select the Public client type, as well as Confidential by defaulkt selected.
-We kkep the default valus for the endpoints.
+We also select the Public client type, as well as Confidential by default selected.
+We keep the default values for the endpoints.

 ![Native OAuth provider creation base information](./images/OAuth-native-grants.png)

 Click Next button

-Sepecify the scopes you want to support, in our case we will use only one scope *details*.
+Specify the scopes you want to support, in our case we will use only one scope *details*.
 To provide detailed access.

 ![Native OAuth provider creation scopes](./images/OAuth-native-scopes.png)

 Click Next button

-The following settings are very important, and there are many ways to configure OAuth, API Connect is very flexible and extensible on this part.
+The following settings are very important and there are many ways to configure OAuth, API Connect is very flexible and extensible on this part.
 The processing has been described in the specific steps happening during the token(s) creation procedure.
 It is similar in the way the AAA framework in DataPower is separating clearly each step.
 I do not want to explain all the combinations below, but provide the different values for each step.

 | Identity Extraction  | Authentication       | Authorization     |